 The numbers of external applications we receive vary from year to year.
 We exceed our minimum number if preferred courses of study are not oversubscribed and the external applicant has met the relevant entry requirements.
-For example, in 2019 we admitted 21 external applicants.
-The deadline for external applications is the beginning of term in January (4th).
+For example, in 2023 we admitted 13 external applicants, in 2024, 26.
+The deadline for external applications is the beginning of term in January.